isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/map-editor.md

+---
+title: Work with the Map Editor
+description: Learn how to Work with the Map Editor
+---

 # Work with the Map Editor {#id181OF0M30Y4}

 AEM Guides' Map Editor allows you to create and edit map files.
 Using the Map Editor, you can edit two types of files — DITA map and bookmap.
 You can create these files using the **Create** \> **DITA Map** workflow.
 You can also create your own map templates and create maps based on your custom template.
 For more information about using your custom DITA templates, see *Configure templates and tags for authoring* in Install and configure Adobe Experience Manager Guides as a Cloud Service.